ingdir/jquery-polling-plugin/README.md

 This jQuery plugin allows you create multiple custom events to track changes on DOM nodes (e.g. form element updates) utilizing the power of jQuery Event API.
 The resulting events can be used with `.on()` or `.bind()` methods, including event delegation, as if they were built-in events.

+In fact, this is a custom event factory.
 Each event you create must get a unique name and (optionally) a number of configuration parameters.

 Without configuration (by default) it is set to monitor form elements (inputs, selects, textareas) for all kinds of value changes, including programmatical changes and copy/paste events.

 You can configure both the elements to be tracked and the way element values are computed and compared.
-Actually, you can poll pretty much anything (position change, css property change, contenteditable changes etc.)
+Thus, you can monitor pretty much anything (CSS property change, contenteditable changes etc.)

-The solution is based on periodical polling.
-The plugin takes care of tracking descendant elements, even when the DOM tree is updated dynamically, and also performs periodical garbage collection on the polling queue.
+Internally, the plugin is based on periodical polling which also takes care of tracking descendant elements for proper event delegation, even when the DOM tree is updated dynamically, and also performs periodical garbage collection on the polling queue.

 Compatibility: jQuery 1.4.2+

-### Basic event creation and usage:
+### Basic Usage

+Public API is `$.definePollingEvent`, which accepts new event name (required) and configuration object (optional, but recommended; see below).

-Let's define a new 'update' event with default parameters:
+Let's define a new **update** event with default parameters:
 ```javascript
 $.definePollingEvent('update');
 ```

-Now, we have a new **update** event that can be used as a normal event:
+From now on, this can be used as a "normal" event:
 ```javascript
 $('form').on('update', function(e) {
     console.log('Element', e.target, 'has changed!');
 });
 ```

-Event handlers are only fired for actual changes, of course.
+Event is fired once for every change detected.
+You can (obviuosly!) add as many handlers as you need.
-Both old and new value are being passed as additional event data to the handler function:
+Both old and new value are passed as additional event data to the handler function:
 ```javascript
 $('input').on('update', function(e, data) {
     console.log('Old value:', data.oldValue);